syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

    iii) Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
 Using service, you can connect any type of cube data source without any limitation.

-2. Cube Schema: As the connection is moved to service side, you obviously use MicrosoftADOMDassembly, to get the entire cube schema.
+2. Cube Schema: As the connection is moved to server-side, you obviously use MicrosoftADOMDassembly, to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.

    i) Availability of cubes.